Cartagena, Colombia

 The full picture

-Cartagena de Indias is one of the most beautifully preserved colonial cities in the Americas — a fortress city founded in 1533 on Colombia's Caribbean coast, enclosed by 11 kilometres of stone walls built to repel pirates and invaders.
-Today, those walls encircle a living, breathing canvas of colonial architecture: pastel-painted façades in coral, ochre, turquoise, and lavender; wrought-iron balconies draped with bougainvillea; century-old churches with gilded altars; and intimate plazas where street musicians play cumbia as the sun sets.
+Cartagena de Indias is one of the most beautifully preserved colonial cities in the Americas — a fortress city founded in 1533 on Colombia’s Caribbean coast, enclosed by 11 kilometres of stone walls originally built to repel pirates and invaders.
+Today, those walls encircle a living, breathing canvas of colonial architecture: pastel-painted façades in coral, ochre, turquoise, and lavender; wrought-iron balconies dripping with bougainvillea; century-old churches with gilded altars; and intimate plazas where street musicians play cumbia as the sun melts into the Caribbean.

-For destination weddings, Cartagena offers a combination that is genuinely rare: historical grandeur comparable to European capitals, Caribbean warmth and beach access, vibrant cultural energy, and costs that are dramatically lower than the Caribbean islands or Southern Europe.
-A wedding that would cost $50,000 in Santorini or St. Lucia can be executed at extraordinary quality in Cartagena for $15,000–$30,000 — with arguably more character, better food, and livelier dancing.
+For destination weddings, Cartagena offers a combination that is genuinely rare: historical grandeur comparable to European capitals, Caribbean warmth and beach access, vibrant cultural energy, and costs dramatically lower than the Caribbean islands or Southern Europe.
+A celebration that would run $50,000 in Santorini or St. Lucia can be executed at extraordinary quality in Cartagena for $15,000–30,000 — with arguably more character, better food, and incomparably livelier dancing.

 The city divides into distinct neighbourhoods, each with its own wedding personality.
-The Walled City (Ciudad Amurallada) is the historical centre — colonial mansions converted into boutique hotels, rooftop venues overlooking church domes, and stone-courtyard event spaces lit by hundreds of candles.
-Getsemaní, once a working-class neighbourhood, is now the city's creative heart, with street art, live music, and a bohemian energy that suits more relaxed celebrations.
+The Walled City (Ciudad Amurallada) is the historical centre — colonial mansions converted into boutique hotels, rooftop terraces overlooking church domes, and stone-courtyard event spaces lit by hundreds of candles.
+Getseíaní, the adjacent creative neighbourhood, pulses with street art, live music, and bohemian energy that suits more relaxed celebrations.
 Bocagrande offers modern high-rise hotels and beach clubs for couples who want a contemporary Caribbean feel.

 The Caribbean coast ensures warm temperatures year-round (28–32°C), but seasons matter for rain.
-December through April is dry season — clear skies, manageable humidity, and gentle sea breezes.
-This is peak wedding season and prices reflect demand.
-May and November sit in shoulder season with occasional showers but significantly lower costs.
-June through October brings heavier rains, particularly in September and October, though mornings are often clear.
+December through April is dry season — clear skies, manageable humidity, and gentle sea breezes make this the prime wedding window.
+May and November sit in shoulder season with occasional showers but significantly lower costs and fewer tourists.
+June through October brings heavier rains, particularly in September and October, though mornings are often clear and evenings can be spectacular.

 Marriage requirements

 Foreign nationals can marry in Colombia at a notaría (notary public office).
 Required documents include valid passports, apostilled birth certificates, a sworn declaration of single status, and two witnesses.
 All foreign documents must be apostilled and translated into Spanish by an official translator.
 There is no residency requirement, but paperwork processing typically takes 2–3 business days.
-A local wedding planner or attorney can coordinate the documentation in advance.
+A local wedding planner or attorney can coordinate the documentation in advance to ensure everything is in order before arrival.

 Where to actually celebrate